SALMON-TDDFT/SALMON-DOCS/source/inputs.rst

 &atomic_red_coor
 ----------------

-Mandatory: atomic_coor or atomic_red_coor (they may be provided as a separate file)
+Mandatory: atomic_coor or atomic_red_coor

 **For a crystalline silicon**:

 ::

    &atomic_red_coor
      'Si'       .0      .0      .0      1
      'Si'       .25     .25     .25     1
      'Si'       .5      .0      .5      1
      'Si'       .0      .5      .5      1
      'Si'       .5      .5      .0      1
      'Si'       .75     .25     .75     1
      'Si'       .25     .75     .75     1
      'Si'       .75     .75     .25     1
    /

 Cartesian coordinates of atoms are specified in a reduced coordinate system.
 First column indicates the element, next three columns specify reduced Cartesian coordinates of the atoms, and the last column labels the element.